E-commerce: Logistics

 Logistics in e-commerce mainly concerns fulfillment.
 Online markets and retailers have to find the best possible way to fill orders and deliver products.
 Small companies usually control their own logistic operation because they do not have the ability to hire an outside company.
 Most large companies hire a fulfillment service that takes care of a company's logistic needs.
+The optimization of logistics processes that contains long-term investment in an efficient storage infrastructure system and adoption of inventory management strategies is crucial to prioritize customer satisfaction throughout the entire process, from order placement to final delivery.